Why Your Team Needs a Real-Time Design Feedback Tool in 2025

 Delayed feedback can slow down the whole design process.
 When comments come in late, teams have to stop, wait, or redo work that’s already been finished.
 This leads to more revisions, missed details, and longer timelines.

-It also causes miscommunication.
+For instance, delays in the feedback process also cause miscommunication.
 People might review an outdated version or forget why a decision was made.
 That creates confusion and more room for mistakes.

 It also affects how teams work together.
-Without quick input, designers and engineers may hold off on decisions or make guesses that lead to more changes later.
+Without quick input, designers and engineers may hold off on decisions, find it difficult to implement feedback, or make guesses that lead to more changes and other CAD problems later.

 Clients and team members might not agree on what stage the project is in, which makes it harder to stay aligned.
 Rushed changes from last-minute feedback can also create stress and lower the quality of work.